-It's as simple as looking at the disparity in the division of labor between traditionally-published authors and those who go their own way.
-With a publishing house, you have your editor, PR team, cover designer, agent, and brand name built right in.
-When you're out there on your own, you have to fill all those roles—and come off as twice as professional while you're doing it.
+It's as simple as looking at the disparity in the division of labor between traditionally published authors and those who go their own way.
+When you sign with a publishing house, you have your editor, PR team, cover designer, agent, and branding handled for you by others.
+When you're out there on your own, you have to fill all those roles—and come off as twice as professional while doing so.

-It's easy to say "a good story will sell itself," but that simply isn't true.
-The market is flooded with options, which means your story needs to stand out above all others to even be given a shot.
+It's easy to say "a good story will sell itself," but that simply isn't true (or at least, not entirely).
+The market is flooded with options, which means your story needs to stand out to get the attention it deserves.

-And how do you do that?
+How do you make sure your book does that?
 Well, here's what you don't do.

 This one may seem a little self-serving, but hear us out.

 Good editing is partially about perspective.
 A fresh set of eyes on your work will help you identify plot holes, questionable facts and figures, character inconsistencies, and a slew of other problems you may not be able to pick up on your own.
 Because the story has spent such a long time in your head, you as the author may be privy to information the readers are not, and so events that make sense to you may go over some readers' heads.

 Our eyes are also naturally inclined to skim details we've seen or read before.
 This has much to do with the way our brains process and categorize information.
 When we've read the same page three times, we pay less attention on each subsequent pass, and whether we realize it or not, we then fail to acknowledge the details—even when they contain glaring errors.

 But your readers will notice.
 To them, this material is fresh, hot off the press, and as their brains absorb the information, they'll automatically search for inconsistencies.

 So why not limit your editing to the opinions of your beta readers, then?